Net Neutrality is a Security Issue

-Vinton Cerf, a co-inventor of the TCP/IP protocol as well as Tim Berners Lee the originator of the HTTP protocol as well as Lawrence Lessig and others have spoken on behalf of the Open Internet (Net Neutrality).
+Tim Berners Lee the originator of the HTTP protocol as well as and others have spoken on behalf of the Open Internet (Net Neutrality)., a co-inventor of the TCP/IP protocol as well as

-In 2003 Professor Tim Wu of Columbia University - Law School published a paper called 'Network Neutrality, Broadband Discrimination', which presented context between those for control of the internet and maintaining it's current "Darwinian" (open/evolving) structure, which is more of a 'Free Market' approach allowing the open nature of the net to enable open development and more equal communications access across a broad and level playing field.
+In 2003 Professorof Columbia University – Law School published , which presented context between those for control of the internet and maintaining it’s current “Darwinian” (open/evolving) structure, which is more of a ‘Free Market’ approach allowing the open nature of the net to enable open development and more equal communications access across a broad and level playing field.

-At stake is the classification by the FCC as Title I, or Title II, both (and consideration of other aspects of the Act such as access under section 706), which deals with the rights and duties of telecommunication providers.
-In order to protect Net Neutrality and an Open Internet the FCC should classify the internet as a utility with as much protection of the 'public utility' as possible.
-Ensuring it is not morphed into a 'corporate utility' is important in this consideration.
+At stake is the classification by the FCC as .
+In order to protect Net Neutrality and an Open Internet the FCC should classify the internet as a utility with as much protection of the ‘public utility’ as possible.
+Ensuring it is not morphed into a ‘corporate utility’ is important in this consideration.
 Thus enabling the FCC full authority to defend an open internet and equal access rights from a regulatory perspective for public (flesh and blood) persons.

 Note: The fact that we need to differentiate flesh and blood persons and corporate persons is another issue that needs to be addressed in greater detail.